 \subsubsection{Computational models of neuromodulation}

 To the best of our knowledge, neuromodulation has yet to be implemented at the subcellular and neuronal scale in ANNs.
-However, an abundance of studies have attempted to study the neuromodulatory processes through a theoretical framework, investigating the functional roles of neuromodulators in single cell and network models (for a review, see \citet{fellous_computational_1998}).
-Fellous and Linster's earlier work investigated the activity of neuromodulators through five computational models of progressively increasing biological fidelity: the Markovian kinetics model, the Hodgkin-Huxley model, the FitzHugh-Nagumo model, the leaky integrator model, and the connectionist model.
-While the biological realism represented in the majority of these models is incompatible with traditional DNNs due to the associated computational costs \citep{rodriguez-garcia_enhancing_2024}, the models presented in this review exemplify how neuromodulator dynamics can be flexibly parameterized across various levels of abstraction.
+However, studies have attempted to study neuromodulatory processes through theoretical frameworks, investigating the functional roles of neuromodulators in single cell and network models (for a review, see \citet{fellous_computational_1998}).
+Fellous and Linster's work probed the activity of neuromodulators through five computational models of progressively increasing biological fidelity: the Markovian kinetics model, the Hodgkin-Huxley model, the FitzHugh-Nagumo model, the leaky integrator model, and the connectionist model.
+While the biological realism represented in the majority of these models is incompatible with DNNs due to the associated computational costs \citep{rodriguez-garcia_enhancing_2024}, models presented in this review exemplify how neuromodulator dynamics can be flexibly parameterized across abstraction levels.
 Importantly, the study underscores two significant challenges that still persist today: the absence of direct biological analogs for some neural network parameters and the inability to fully represent all neuromodulation-related processes through parameter changes alone.

 Following this biophysical approach, neuromorphic spiking control systems use fewer neurons with complex dynamics, such as FitzHugh-Nagumo models, to perform motor control tasks in robotics \citep{schmetterling_neuromorphic_2024,sepulchre_spiking_2021}.
 These tasks leverage network motifs and neuromodulatory signals to regulate movement through stable and unstable network states \citep{ribar_neuromorphic_2021}.
-However, scaling these systems to large-scale ANNs remains limited by computational costs, posing another challenge in single-cell neuromodulation modeling.
+However, scaling these systems to large ANNs is limited by computational costs, posing another challenge in single-cell neuromodulation modeling.